 Fridays are also usually very busy days at the Vatican and on Wednesday afternoons, if the Pope holds his weekly audience in St. Peter's Square, there are also more people than usual in the Square and its surroundings.
 Mondays, Tuesdays, Wednesday mornings and Thursdays are the most recommended days.

 Also, if you can, avoid long weekends and religious holidays, where in addition to international tourism there are usually large groups of pilgrims, religious congregations and a lot of national tourism.

 Also watch out for Christmas and Easter, when the Vatican becomes the epicenter of Catholic celebrations and in addition to finding more people than usual, some days the Vatican may close its doors to celebrate a special Mass, such as the Midnight Mass on Christmas Eve or Easter.

 I have written a guide with these and other practical tips for visiting the Vatican that you can consult when you are organizing your visit.

-Skip the line at the Colosseum too by buying a combined Vatican + Colosseum ticket
+Skip the lines also at the Colosseum by buying a combined Vatican + Colosseum ticket

-I'm sure that during the planning of your trip to Rome, besides the Vatican, you are thinking of visiting the Colosseum as well (which I highly recommend).
-If so, you are in luck, because there is a combined ticket option for the Colosseum and the Vatican that saves you time and money.
+Surely during the planning of your trip to Rome, in addition to the Vatican, you are thinking of visiting also the Colosseum (which I highly recommend).
+If so, you are in luck, because there is a combined ticket option for the Colosseum and the Vatican that allows you to save time and money.

 The ticket includes an official guided tour of both sites and of course, priority access without having to queue at either the Colosseum or the Vatican.